Bai-Xiu/log_ai_system/README.md

 ## Notes

-- Supported encodings: utf-8, gbk, gb2312, ansi
+- Supported encodings: utf-8, gbk, gb2312, ansi, utf-16, utf-16-le
 - Large log files may require longer processing time, please be patient
 - Analysis results are for reference only; important security decisions should be combined with manual review
 - To add support for new file formats, create a new processor class in `core/file_processors.py` and register it in the processor list
+- The current working directory is only temporarily valid and will automatically revert to the default directory in the configuration when the program restarts

 ## Frequently Asked Questions